shenwei356/seqkit/doc/docs/usage.md

      a) Both positive and negative strands are compared.
 You can switch on -P/--only-positive-strand for considering the positive strand only.
-     b) You can switch on -e/--check-embedded-seqs to check embedded sequences. e.g, GGGG from file A is a part of TTGGGGTT from file B, we will output GGGG as a shared sequence in both file.
+     b) You can switch on -e/--check-embedded-seqs to check embedded sequences. e.g, for file A and B, the reverse complement sequence of CCCC from file B is a part of TTGGGGTT from file A, we will extract and output GGGG from file A.
+          If sequences CCC exist in other files except file A, we will skip it, as it is an embedded subsequence of GGGG.
         It is recommended to put the smallest file as the first file, for saving memory usage.
   3. For 2 files, 'seqkit grep' is much faster and consumes lesser memory: